PRINS & PRINS

 PALLADIUM: Rarer than platinum – better than gold.

-Palladium, platinum, rhodium, ruthenium, iridium and osmium form a group of elements referred to as the Platinum Group Metals (PGMs).
-These elements have similar chemical properties, but palladium has the lowest melting point and is the least dense.
+Palladium, platinum, rhodium, ruthenium, iridium, and osmium form a group of elements known as the Platinum Group Metals (PGMs).
+These metals share similar chemical properties; however, palladium has the lowest melting point and is the least dense of the group.

 Applications of Palladium

-In the modern world, palladium was first used for jewellery when platinum was reserved for military use during WW II.
-As recently as 2001 palladium was more expensive than platinum and its use restricted to the making of white gold alloys.
-Although palladium white gold is more expensive than nickel-based white gold, it is not allergenic, as are nickel based alloys.
+In the modern era, palladium was first used in jewellery during the Second World War, when platinum was reserved for military purposes.
+As recently as 2001, palladium was more expensive than platinum and was primarily used in the production of white gold alloys.

-• It is a rare white precious metal that does not tarnish and requires no rhodium plating
+• It is a rare white precious metal that does not tarnish and typically requires no rhodium plating.

 Wanting to custom design your own ring?
 Pop us a message below